The Cattle Drive Protocol¶

 Info

-are only necessary if the underlying
+info and create_actor are only necessary if the underlying

 server allows one to manage multiple actors.
 If one retrofits